januff/stepzen-spotify-knowledge/getauth.md

 <br/>

 And that's it!
-Now we can explore our data at leisure, without worry of expired tokens.
+Now we can explore our data at leisure, with no more fear of dying tokens.

 <p align="center">
   <img src="././images/spotifywithtoken.png"/>